Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Discretization and solution method

 4. The four equations \ref{eqn:iWMx} and \ref{eqn:cond1}$-$\ref{eqn:cond3} can now be solved simultaneously to obtain the 4 unknown parameters.
 Note that in equation \ref{eqn:iWMx} the integral terms and the shear stresses are completely expressible in terms of the unknown parameters of the profile, as evident from equations \ref{eqn:Lx1} to \ref{eqn:tau1}.

-5. Equation \ref{eqn:iWMx} is a PDE in $x$ and $t$, which can be solved numerically.
-The time integration is performed using explicit Euler scheme such that all the spatial derivative terms and shear-stresses are evaluated at time-step $n$ and therefore are known quantities for the time step $n+1$.
+5. Equation \ref{eqn:iWMx} is a PDE in $x$ and $t$, that can be solved numerically.
+The time integration is performed using explicit Euler scheme such that all the spatial derivative terms and shear-stresses are evaluated at time-step $n$ and therefore are known quantities for determining $L_{x}$ at time step $n+1$.
 The time-discretized form of equation \ref{eqn:iWMx} is as follows,

 Equation \ref{eqn:iWMx_discretized} being non-linear, is solved iteratively using Newton-Raphson method up to a user-specified error tolerance.
 In solving this equation, $U_{LES}$ and pressure gradient are the only inputs from the resolved LES solution at the specified matching location $h_{wm}$.
 The spatial derivatives in this equation can be approximated using a bi-linear interpolation method, which for a structured grid reduces to the second-order central differencing if the neighbouring wall-face values are used.
-Since $L_{x}^{(n)}$ and $L_{xx}^{(n)}$ are known for all wall-faces, the derivative terms $\frac{\partial}{\partial x}(.)$ could in principle be readily approximated using,
+Since $L_{x}^{(n)}$ and $L_{xx}^{(n)}$ are known for all wall-faces, the derivative terms $\frac{\partial}{\partial x}(.)$ could in principle be readily approximated using a difference formula of the form,

-where $\Phi$ is one of the scalars: $L_{x}$ , $L_{xx}$ or $\overline{p}$.
-However, this approach for computing spatial gradients proposed in the original study by Yang \textit{et al.} \citep{yang15} is not well-suited for two reasons; firstly CharLES solver used in the current study being unstructured-grid based, computes gradients using the Green-Gauss second-order reconstruction, which uses values from all immediate CV neighbors of a cell \citep{park16jcp}, instead of employing simplistic reductions like equation \ref{eqn:FD}; secondly the full 3D integral equations in $x$ and $z$ (see equation \ref{eqn:iWMx_3D}) require coordinate transformations of the wall quantities (integral terms) from local to global coordinate system and vice-versa, which imposes an additional implementation overhead.
+where $\Phi$ is one of the scalars: $L_{x}$ , $L_{xx}$ or $ p$.
+However, this approach for computing spatial gradients proposed in the original study by Yang \textit{et al.} \citep{yang15} is not well-suited to the current study for two reasons.
+Firstly, CharLES solver being an unstructured-grid solver, does not have geometrically ordered connectivity between cells to employ simplistic reductions like equation \ref{eqn:FD}; instead it computes gradients using the Green-Gauss second-order reconstruction, that uses values from all immediate CV neighbors of a cell \citep{park16jcp}.
+Secondly the full 3D integral equations in $x$ and $z$ (see equation \ref{eqn:iWMx_3D}) require coordinate transformations of the wall quantities (integral terms) from local to global coordinate system and vice-versa, which imposes an additional implementation overhead.
 A detailed discussion on these numerical aspects is provided in \S \ref{sec:surface_grad} and \S \ref{sec:surface_grad_prob}.